Early Mortgage Payoff Calculator

 Easy-access savings (4.5% AER): Comparable pre-tax, but taxable.
 Net of tax: 2.7-3.6% for basic/upper-rate taxpayers.

-tax-advantaged cash savings account (4.5% AER): Tax-free.
+Cash savings account (4.5% AER): Tax-free.
 Matches mortgage rate exactly.

 Broad equity index (7% real expected): Higher expected but with volatility.
 Risk-adjusted comparison more complex.

-For most scenarios, the hierarchy is: high-interest debt → pension up to tax-relief capacity → tax-advantaged savings account up to annual limit → mortgage overpayment → taxable investment.
+For most scenarios, the hierarchy is: high-interest debt → pension up to tax-relief capacity → tax-advantaged account up to annual limit → mortgage overpayment → taxable investment.
 Mortgage overpayment sits in the middle of the hierarchy, not at the top.

 The psychological dimension